Fastlanedevs/mipal-analytics/README.md

 ## Contributing

-Please read the contributing guidelines in each respective folder:
+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on:

+- Code of conduct
+- Development setup
+- Pull request process
+- Coding standards
+- Testing guidelines

+For module-specific information:
 - [Backend Contributing](backend/README.md)
 - Frontend Contributing (to be added)